NikhilCBhat/DontTouchMyOJ/README.md

 ### How it Works:

 #### Texting Images
-1) The image is uploaded to this Git repository to the file image.jpg using GitPython.
+1) The image is uploaded to Imgur using the Imgur API.
 2) Using the Twillo python library, this image is made into a media URL and then the MMS message is sent to the target phone number.

 #### Detecting Taken OJ